 The Goodman Group (ASX: GMG) share price is on the move on Monday morning.

-At the time of writing, the industrial property company’s shares are up over 3% to $20.35.
+At the time of writing, the industrial property giant's shares are up 1% to $22.27.

 Investors have been bidding the company's shares higher today in response to the release of its first-quarter update.